Technology careers are on the rise.

 Because every industry, every city, and nearly every company needs some form of information technology services, there are technology careers no matter where you live or what your specific expertise.
 However, certain areas are hot spots for IT jobs.

 Of course, Silicon Valley in California is one of the nationally-famous hubs for technology development and innovation.
-In fact, many west coast cities, including San Francisco and Seattle are top sports for tech jobs.
+In fact, many west coast cities, including San Francisco and Seattle are top spots for tech jobs.
 However, according to Glassdoor, east coast cities, such as Boston and Washington D.C. are also excellent for high paying tech jobs.
 Even midwest cities, such as Minneapolis and St. Louis, are areas where highly-trained tech professionals can find many opportunities.

 So how can you find your job out of all technology careers?
 Like most careers, it starts with education and learning.
 While it is possible to get a job in the technology field without a formal education, you will discover that many more opportunities are available if you have a bachelor’s degree, usually involving computer science, programming, or software engineering in some form.
 You can also become certified by technology organizations, which demonstrates your commitment to staying at the leading edge of the technology sector and makes employers more enticed by your resume.